abhiTronix/vidgear/README.md

 ### WriteGear

 WriteGear is undoubtedly the most powerful Video Processing Gear of them all.
-It solely handles various powerful FFmpeg tools that allow us to do almost anything you can imagine with multimedia files.
-With WriteGear API, you can process real-time video frames into a lossless format and specification suitable for our playback in just a few lines of codes.
-These specifications include setting bitrate, codec, framerate, resolution, subtitles, compression, etc. Furthermore, we can multiplex extracted audio at the output with compression and all that in real-time(see this example).
+It solely handles various powerful FFmpeg tools that provide us the freedom to do almost anything imagine with multimedia files.
+For example with WriteGear API, we can process real-time video frames into a lossless compressed format with any suitable specification in just few easy [lines of codes][compression-mode-ex].
+These specifications include setting any video/audio property such as `bitrate, codec, framerate, resolution, subtitles,  etc.` Furthermore, we can multiplex extracted audio at the output with compression and all that in real-time(see this [example wiki][live-audio-wiki]).
 In addition to this, WriteGear also provides flexible access to OpenCV's VideoWriter API which provides some basic tools for video frames encoding but without compression.

 **WriteGear primarily operates in the following two modes:**